wpaccessibility/wp-a11y-docs/docs/testing/testing-themes/setup.md

     2. Check for a theme settings page and enable settings there as needed.

 Examples of other settings you may need to enable in the theme Customizer or settings pages include:
-* Show search in header
+* Show search in header.
+* Enable comments.
 * Add related posts below content on post single.
 * Adding URLs to fields for social media profiles.